For a set of pages on what it was like to be a pupil in the

 early 1900s, see Schools.

-a little Miss Payne who taught at Silver Street School around 1920 and eventually
+Little Miss Payne taught at Silver Street School around 1920 and eventually

 became Headmistress.
 She wore grey bloomers, that showed when she was on